The following is a guest post written by Mark Skoskiewicz, founder of MyGuru Academic Tutoring and Test Prep.

-When conducting GMAT tutoring at MyGuru, the way I like to start describing what the GMAT measures is by instead describing what the GMAT is NOT:
+When conducting GMAT tutoring at MyGuru, the way I like to start describing what the GMAT measures are by instead describing what the GMAT is not:

-- The GMAT is not a grueling math aptitude test.
-In fact, the actual math skills tested on the GMAT are generally basic and at the 9th and 10th grade U.S. level.
-It’s the framing of the questions and the required application of the relatively basic mathematical skills that makes GMAT math seem daunting.
-To get comfortable with the math on the GMAT, we often have students spend some time on www.mathisfun.com.
+- a grueling math aptitude test.
+In fact, the actual math skills tested on the GMAT are generally basic and at the 9th and 10th grade U.S. levels.
+It’s the framing of the questions and the required in round 2 MBA applications of the relatively basic mathematical skills that make GMAT math seem daunting.

-- The GMAT is not a test of English language.
+- a test of the English language.
 A strong command of English is important and very helpful, but it’s not fundamentally an English test.

-- The GMAT is not a test of business concepts or topics.
+- a test of business concepts or topics.
 No subject matter knowledge is required to excel on the exam.

-- It’s not even an IQ test.
-Being naturally more intelligent (as measured by IQ) doesn’t necessarily mean you’ll do better on the GMAT than someone with a lower IQ.
+It’s not even an IQ test.
+Being naturally more intelligent (as GMAT measured by IQ) doesn’t necessarily mean you’ll get a good GMAT score than someone with a lower IQ.

-OK, you are now probably wondering what the GMAT is.
+You are now probably wondering what the GMAT is.
+The GMAT is fundamental:

-- A test of quantitative, verbal, and integrated (i.e., reading and calculating in the context of charts and graphs) reasoning skills – skills that can be built through practice.
+- quantitative, verbal, and integrated (i.e., reading and calculating in the context of charts and graphs) reasoning skills that can be built through practice

-- A test of your ability to use the tools you have and make decisions under time pressure.
+- measure GMAT ability using the tools you have and make decisions under time pressure

-- A test of your willingness and ability to study for an unfamiliar test.
+- willingness and ability to study for an unfamiliar test